My Battle with Anxiety

 For example, when I see a homeless person on the street or hear a story on the news about a child being hurt, the feeling of sadness or empathy, or whatever it is, consumes me.
 This goes for positive emotions as well.
 It’s very hard to describe but the best way I can put it, is that I tend to feel like my emotions are much more magnified than the average person.

 I think my passion and love for music also stems from my anxiety.
 Music is different for me.
-I feel like certain songs make me physically feel a certain way and I feel as if I can personally feel whatever the artist is singing about.
+I feel like certain songs make me physically feel a certain way, as if I can personally feel whatever the artist is singing about.

 Carson Daly recently came out and shared his story about battling anxiety and panic attacks.
 (Check out the interview here.)
 I think he described it best when he said, “I’m very sensitive, I love music, and music moves me in a very visceral way physically, so I get the chills hearing soul music, definitely.”
 Ditto. 🙂